 Faith accepts for credit grades achieved through approved means, such as CLEP (College Level Examination Program) examinations, toward fulfilling the requirements of its College programs.
 Credits through CLEP examinations are possible in such areas as English composition, history, literature, mathematics, and natural sciences.
-Students must achieve the grade of C or better, as recommended by the College Entrance Examination Board, in order for credit to be recognized by the College.
-Contact the Registrar's office for additional information.
+Students must achieve a score of 50 or better, as recommended by the College Entrance Examination Board, in order for credit to be recognized by the College.
+Scores should be sent directly to the College.
+Contact the Registrar's office for additional details.